Building a Coding Agent: Python/Django Edition

 The app you will build

-The coding agent is a notebook-based chat interface backed by an LLM and a
+You chat with the coding agent in a notebook.
+It's backed by an LLM and a

 small set of filesystem tools.
-You give it a request like to-do list.
+You give it a request like to-do list, and

 can run.